 Power button behavior

-The effects of the power button are largely controlled by software and may change, but the general behavior on devices with keyboard-integrated power buttons (i.e. Chromebooks) is:
+The behavior of the power button is largely controlled by software and may change, but the general expectations for devices with keyboard-integrated power buttons (i.e. Chromebooks) are:

 - An initial press of the power button turns the system on.